 - The historian, Alfred von Arneth, who had written a 10-volume biography of the Empress, so had a pretty good grasp of the themes and personalities that should appear alongside her

 Maria Theresa sits on a throne at the top of the monument, hand outstretched.
-Below her, the four riders are all military commanders with such marvellous names as Otto Ferdinand von Abensberg und Traun (Otto to his mates).
+Below her, the four riders are all military commanders bearing such names as Otto Ferdinand von Abensberg und Traun (Otto to his mates, presumably).

 Mozart and Haydn

-The side of the monument facing the Natural History Museum addresses the arts and sciences.
-The main figure is Gerhard van Swieten, Maria Theresa’s personal doctor, but also a key figure in the “modernisation” of medicine and medical teaching in 18th-century Vienna.
+The side facing the Natural History Museum addresses the arts and sciences.
+The main figure is Gerhard van Swieten, Maria Theresa’s personal doctor, but also a key figure in the modernisation of medicine and medical teaching in 18th-century Vienna.